tjvezina/advent-of-code/README.md

 | `yarn test`                   | Tests the answer and performance of the most recent existing challenge
 | `yarn test <date>`            | Tests a specific challenge, or all challenges in the given year
 | `yarn test all`               | Tests all challenges in all years
-| `yarn create-next`            | Creates the folders/files for the next challange in the active year
+| `yarn run create`             | Creates the folders/files for the next challange in the active year
-| `yarn create-next <year>`     | Creates the folders/files for the next challange in the given year
+| `yarn run create <year>`      | Creates the folders/files for the next challange in the given year

 ## Development

 ### File System

-Each challenge is organized by date and defined in a `<year>/<month>/challenge.js` file.
+Each challenge is organized by date and defined in a `<year>/<month>/challenge.ts` file.

 The challenge's input is stored in and loaded from an adjacent `input.txt` file.